walkerRnD/codebuff/musings.knowledge.md

 [x] Tried to do left arrow and it didn't work
 [x] Failed to apply any edits.
 They all failed even after a second attempt.
 This was on Windows [x] CTRL-C doesn't work

+[] Kill if it continues too far without user prompt.
+[] Give it a new marker token that will await all file changes, so then it can run tsc or tests, etc.